Welcome to a woman’s place project

 To avoid any confusion please note that we, and the projects that we undertake, are not aligned to, affiliated with or representing the campaign group WomansPlaceUK.

-Six contemporary art commissions highlight the progression towards equality through the stories of women who have contributed to the spirit & history of Knole.
+Six contemporary art commissions highlighted the progression towards equality through the stories of women who have contributed to the spirit & history of Knole.

 Curated by Lucy Day & Eliza Gluckman

-2017 Turner Prize winner Lubaina Himid joins CJ Mahony, Lindsay Seers, Emily Speed, Alice May Williams & Melanie Wilson in responding through different media – sculpture, sound, film, interventions and a website, with commissioned works that encompass love, betrayal, class, gender and inheritance.
+Six commissions on site at National Trust’s Knole by Lubaina Himid, CJ Mahony, Emily Speed, Alice May Williams & Melanie Wilson, and an online work by Lindsay Seers.
+Each artist responded, through different media – sculpture, sound, film, interventions and a website, with commissioned works that encompassed love, betrayal, class, gender and inheritance.

 Updates are announced here, via our twitter feed, Instagram posts and on our Facebook page so please do follow us to stay in touch.
 You can also subscribe to our mailing list to get email updates and news.